Anne Morrow Lindbergh: Marriage and family

-That year, Anne Lindbergh flew solo for the first time, and in 1930, she became the first American woman to earn a first-class glider pilot's license.
-In the 1930s, both together explored and charted air routes between continents.
-The Lindberghs were the first to fly from Africa to South America and explored polar air routes from North America to Asia and Europe.
+That same year, Anne Lindbergh flew solo for the first time and in 1930 she became the first American woman to earn a first-class glider pilot's license.
+In the 1930s Charles and Anne explored and charted air routes between continents together, Charles as pilot and Anne as radio (Morse code) operator.
+The Lindberghs explored polar air routes from North America to Asia and Europe, and were the first to fly from Africa to South America.

 Their first child, Charles Jr., was born on Anne's 24th birthday, June 22, 1930.

 Kidnapping of son

 On March 1, 1932, the Lindberghs' first child, 20-month-old Charles Augustus Lindbergh Jr., was kidnapped from their home, Highfields, in East Amwell, New Jersey, outside Hopewell.
-Arriving at the Lindbergh home police began the first search into the disappearance of young Charles Augustus Lindbergh Jr., there police witnessed two clear sets of footprints outside of the Lindbergh home.
-One set specifically led southeast towards a ladder that was believed to be used in the abduction.
-Upon the discovery of intruders, police returned inside the home to begin their initial search of the nursery.
-Before calling the police Charles Lindbergh uncovered a plain white envelope located on the windowsill.
-Believing it was a ransom note, Charles left it for police inspection.
-Expert in crime-scene photography and fingerprints, Corporal Frank Kelly, was a part of the group that was investigating the disappearance of Charles Augustus Lindbergh.
-After processing the envelope for any evidence revealed a smudged fingerprint which would later be sent to the state official in charge, Major Schoeffel.
-Inside the envelope was a detailed ransom note from the kidnapper giving the Lindberghs guided instructions for the return of their child.
+Local police began their first search outside the Lindbergh home and found two clear sets of footprints, one leading southeast towards a ladder believed to have been used in the abduction.
+After the discovery of the ladder, police turned their attention inside the home and searched the nursery.
+Before calling the police, Lindbergh had found a plain white envelope on the windowsill and, believing it was a ransom note, left it there for the police to examine.
+Corporal Frank Kelly, an expert in crime-scene photography and fingerprints, was part of the group investigating the child's disappearance.
+On the envelope, a smudged fingerprint was discovered.
+Inside the envelope was a detailed ransom note from the kidnapper, demanding $50,000 in cash.
+The evidence was sent to the state official in charge, Major Schoeffel.

-After a massive investigation, a baby's body presumed to be that of Charles Lindbergh Jr. was discovered on May 12, 1932, some 4 miles (6.5 km) from the Lindbergh home, at the summit of a hill on the Hopewell–Mt.
+After a massive investigation, a baby's body presumed to be that of Charles Lindbergh Jr. was discovered on May 12, 1932, approximately four miles (6.5 km) from the Lindbergh home, at the summit of a hill on the Hopewell–Mt.
 Rose highway.

 Retreat to Europe

-The press paid frenzied attention to the Lindberghs after the kidnapping of their son and the trial, conviction, and execution of Bruno Richard Hauptmann for the crime.
+The press paid frenzied attention to the Lindberghs after the kidnapping of their son and the trial, conviction, and execution of Richard Hauptmann for the crime.
 This—and threats and press harassment of their second son Jon—prompted the family to retreat to the United Kingdom, to a house called Long Barn owned by Harold Nicolson and Vita Sackville-West, and later to the small island of Illiec, off the coast of Brittany in France.

-While in Europe during the 1930s, the Lindberghs came to advocate isolationist views and an opposition to American involvement in the impending European conflict, which led to their fall from grace in the eyes of many and many to suspect that the couple may be Nazi sympathizers.
-There exists evidence to support that Anne was an admirer of Hitler and shared many of her husbands anti-immigrant and antisemitic views.
+While in Europe during the 1930s, the Lindberghs came to advocate isolationist views and an opposition to American involvement in the impending European conflict, which led to their fall from grace in the eyes of many and widespread suspicion that the couple might be Nazi sympathizers.
+Evidence exists that supports that Anne was an admirer of Hitler and shared many of her husband's anti-immigrant and antisemitic views.
 Anne Morrow's work was part of the literature event in the art competition at the 1936 Summer Olympics in Berlin.